rust-embedded/book/src/unsorted/speed-vs-size.md

 binaries can occupy dozens of KiB of Flash, which your target device may not have -- the result: your unoptimized binary doesn't fit in your device!

-Can we have smaller debugger friendly binaries?
+Can we have smaller, debugger friendly binaries?
 Yes, there's a trick.

 ### Optimizing dependencies